chrissobolewski/htmm/_notes/Chargeback.md

 	b.
 They may challenge the claim and provide evidence proving the transaction was valid.
 Such evidence may include invoices, receipts, proof of delivery, copy of shop's terms & conditions (return policy, in particular) you accepted at the time of the purchase.

 	Your bank will review this proof and will decide whether the purchase was in fact valid.
 They will inform you about their decision.
 If you disagree with that decision, you can continue your dispute through the arbitration process.

+Chargeback is not a legal right and there are no guarantees your bank will be able to recover the money.